fieserWolF/dissector/README.md

-open source | easy to modify and to improve, any useful contribution is highly welcome portable | available on Linux, MacOS, Windows and any other system supported by Python3 illegals | full illegal opcode support extensive info | extensive C64 memory map carefully gathered from best sources I could find online assemblers | ACME and KickAssembler supported, easy to implement other assemblers
+open source | easy to modify and to improve, any useful contribution is highly welcome portable | available on Linux, MacOS, Windows and any other system supported by Python3 illegals | full illegal opcode support cycles | used cpu-cycles shown for each opcode extensive info | extensive C64 memory map carefully gathered from best sources I could find online assemblers | ACME and KickAssembler supported, easy to implement other assemblers